Gediontkd/AWS-Cloud-Quest-Projects/README.md

 As you work on the challenges, you can use the provided solutions as a reference and compare your approach with the recommended best practices.
 You can also contribute to the repository by submitting new challenges or improvements to existing ones.

 ## 🏅 Certificates
 AWS Cloud Quest is a fun and engaging way to learn AWS Cloud skills, and this repository will help you master the Solutions Architect role.
-We hope you enjoy playing the game and using this repository, and we welcome your feedback and contributions.
+I hope you enjoy playing the game and using this repository, and we welcome your feedback and contributions.

 <p align="middle">
   <a href="https://www.credly.com/badges/ae4a93c9-aa9a-420b-a286-ada076069228/public_url"><img src="https://images.credly.com/size/280x280/images/2784d0d8-327c-406f-971e-9f0e15097003/image.png" ></a>